Melania Trump Will Visit More Immigration Detention Centers Despite “I Really Don’t Care” Jacket Scandal

 As Politico notes, the First Lady’s visit was overshadowed by her sartorial choices as it triggered commentary about what Melania could have meant by wearing the jacket.
 Her spokeswoman insisted that the choice held no deeper meaning and urged the media to focus on bigger issues.

-The jacket in question was originally released by popular fast-fashion retailer, Zara.
+The jacket in question was originally released by the popular fast-fashion retailer, Zara.
 And, as The Inquisitr previously reported, people have turned Melania’s fashion faux pas into a business opportunity.
 The article reports that the jacket, which is from Zara’s 2016 Spring/Summer collection, has been posted for sale on sites like eBay for prices that far exceed the original $39 price tag.
 One seller listed her “I Really Don’t Care” jacket for a whopping $895.

 There’s no way to tell whether the now infamous item of camo-green outerwear will make an appearance on Melania Trump’s future visits to immigration detention centers.
-But some people who took issue with her wearing to her first visit have turned copies of it into a form of protest.
+But some people who took issue with her wearing it to her first visit have turned copies of the coat into a form of protest.

 The Independent reports that PSA Supply Co., a clothing company run by Upworthy, a media outlet that focuses a lot on social justice issues, has released T-shirts that copy the script of the jacket.
 The words they’re using are different though.
 Their T-shirts say, “I Really Do Care.
 Don’t U?”